JacksonBurns/astartes/README.md

 Each will be converted to a `numpy` array for internal operations, and returned as a `numpy` array with limited exceptions: if `X` is a `pandas` `DataFrame`, `y` is a `Series`, or `labels` is a `Series`, `astartes` will cast it back to its original type including its index and column names.

 > **Note**
-> The developers recommend passing `X`, `y`, and `labels` as `numpy` arrays and handling the conversion to and from other types explicity on your own.
+> The developers recommend passing `X`, `y`, and `labels` as `numpy` arrays and handling the conversion to and from other types explicitly on your own.
 Behind-the-scenes type casting can lead to unexpected behavior!

 By default, `astartes` will split data randomly.
 Additionally, a variety of algorithmic sampling approaches can be used by specifying the `sampler` argument to the function (see the [Table of Implemented Samplers](#implemented-sampling-algorithms) for a complete list of options and their corresponding references):